kartik-parmar007/3D-Portfolio/backend/README.md

 This is the backend API for the portfolio contact form, built with Node.js, Express, and MongoDB.

+## Deployed URL

+The backend is deployed at: https://threed-portfolio-2-u9hw.onrender.com

 ## Issue Fixed

 There was a deployment issue where the `ip-address` module (a dependency of mongoose) was missing its built distribution files, causing the error: